Why everyone’s is marching towards mobile video?

 Chrome inbuilt Ad blocker

 Google joined the Coalition for Better Ads to improve the ad experience for the readers across the web.
-From the last February, it started blocking non-compliant ads on websites including its own ads (served or owned).
+The last February, it started blocking non-compliant ads on websites including its own ads (served or owned).

-The company recently announced the complete worldwide rollout of the adblocker on Chromium blog.
+The company recently announced the complete worldwide rollout of the adblocker on the Chromium blog.